Is DORS Right for Me?

 If your answer is "Yes," then DORS may not be right for you.
 Unfortunately, DORS does not pay for rent, mortgages, monthly utilities, insurance or food.
 If you are looking for help with paying for the cost of basic living needs, please contact the United Way of Central Maryland.

-If DORS is right for you and you're ready to begin services, complete the form to Request DORS Services to get started!
+If DORS is right for you and you're ready to begin services, complete the form to Request DORS Services and get started!